ennolan/release-mgt/README.md

-# Rolling Canary and Blue-Green Deployments in Kubernetes
+# Rolling, Canary, and Blue-Green Deployments on Kubernetes